Birds

 Mammals

-professional taxidermist should skin coyote-size and smaller mammals
+A professional taxidermist should skin coyote-size

-that are intended for life-size mounts.
+and smaller mammals that are intended for life-size mounts.
 If you are unable to

-immediately take your trophy to your taxidermist, allow the animal to
+immediately take your trophy to your taxidermist, allow the animal to cool, then

-cool, then place in a bag and freeze.
+place in a bag and freeze. |

 Deer

-skinning, cut around the front leg joint, and up the backside of the
+legs.
+When skinning, cut around the front leg joint, and up the backside of the

 legs.
-Carefully skin the shoulder and brisket area forward and down
+Carefully skin the shoulder and brisket area forward and down the neck,

-the neck, taking care not to cut any holes.
-Continue skinning down
+taking care not to cut any holes.
+Continue skinning down the neck until reaching

-the neck until reaching the head and neck juncture.
-Cut the head from
+the head and neck juncture.
+Cut the head from the neck, ensue there is enough

-the neck, ensue there is enough cape for a shoulder mount.
+cape for a shoulder mount.

 |